What qualifications does Woodlands look for in a prospective SALT camper?

 How much money will I need to bring?

 You will need to bring enough money for whatever you plan to buy in the trading post during the duration of your 3-week stay.
-This summer, meals will be provided for you even on weekends, however we recommend that you bring extra money for the weekends for snacks or a run to Wal-Mart for anything you may have forgotten.
+This summer, meals will be provided for you even on weekends, however we recommend that you bring extra money for snacks on the weekends, extra spending money for the weekends, or a run to Wal-Mart for anything you may have forgotten.

 What else should I be sure to bring?